-8.3 Guests
+7.3 Guests

 Guests are eligible to attend some meals, but not all.
-Students are entitled to invite up to two guests a day to any meal from which guests are not excluded or limited (see 8.9 for specific regulations).
+Students are entitled to invite up to two guests a day to any meal from which guests are not excluded or limited.
 Fellows and students may invite additional guests provided they consult with the Fellows' Steward in advance.
 In all cases, guests must be accompanied at the meal by the member of the College hosting them and in whose name the booking has been made.
-Children under 16 are not admitted to Formal dinners (see 8.9), but are welcome at all other meals and in particular at Family Lunches (see 8.9.1).
+Children under 16 are not admitted to Formal dinners but are welcome at all other meals.

-Members are responsible for ensuring that their guests are aware of, and comply with, the dress code for Formal occasions in College (see 8.8.1).
+Members are responsible for ensuring that their guests are aware of, and comply with, the dress code for Formal occasions in College.

-8.4 Booking for Meals
+7.4 Booking for Meals